Common Questions About Xylitol

 What is xylitol?

 Xylitol is a natural sweetener derived from natural sources.
 It is also produced in the human body as a by-product of a normal metabolism.
 Our xylitol is of the highest quality possible.
-It is a pharmaceutical grade, meaning it must be more that 99.95% pure, and is made from non-GMO (non-genetically modified organism) corn fibers.
+It is a pharmaceutical grade, meaning it must be more than 99.95% pure, and is made from non-GMO (non-genetically modified organism) corn fibers.
 It does not contain any of the corn grain and it is tested to ensure that no corn allergens, mycotoxins, or corn proteins of any type are in the product.

 How does xylitol differ from other sweeteners?